hwipl/nuqql/README.md

   * Enter your message/command
   * Send message/command with `CTRL-x`
   * Switch to chat log window with `CTRL-o`
+    * Search chat log with `/`
+    * Zoom chat log with `F9`
   * Leave conversation with the `ESC` key
 * Exit nuqql with the `q` key when you are in no conversation

 ## Setup

-The basic setup of nuqql consists of installing a backend (purpled and/or nuqql-slixmppd) and adding your instant messaging accounts to it.
+The basic setup of nuqql consists of installing a backend (purpled, nuqql-slixmppd, and/or nuqql-matrixd) and adding your instant messaging accounts to it.

 ### Installing backends